Tuesday, August 3, 2021

 So it seems.
 We are all hunkered down in our unsheltered bunkers, waiting.
 To hear latest information on virus behavior on vaccine rollout, on political news.

-At the same time a desperate sense of impending deadline as vaccine becomes available but in unknown numbers of doses.
+At the same time there is a desperate sense of impending deadline as vaccine becomes available but in unknown numbers of doses.
 The tightrope walk on the computer, figuring answers to a system that answers best to those familiar with government methods.
-A crippling inhibition to thought.
-How when I had in my hand printed material directing me to a certain pharmacy where I would get a first injection I would misread in spite of reading it and insist that my goal was a CVS and not what was written down 'Safeway.'
-That I insisted on a first glance that I had to be available for three hours, between 11 and 2 on a certain Sunday - when in fact I misread the line and neglected to see that I was due between 11 and 12 .
-That nerves trembling I went to the wrong place and walked in in spite of reading sign that said 'no vaccines here.'
-That an obliging thin employe with an iPad in her hand gently corrected me and pointed to the Safeway across the street.This was after I thought to carry a folding stool with me, fearing I would be standing in line for three hours at the site written down on precious paper because I had thought to work the computer well ahead of the published start time when the 65-and-olders could sign on.
+How this mentored a crippling inhibition to thought.
+How when I had in my hand printed material directing me to a certain pharmacy where I would get a first injection I would misread the information and insist that my goal was a CVS and not what was clearly written down 'Safeway.'
+That I insisted on first glance that I had to be available for three hours, between 11 and 2 on a certain Sunday - when in fact I misread the line and neglected to see that I was due between 11 and 12 .
+That nerves trembling I went to the wrong place in spite of reading sign that said 'no vaccines here.'
+That an obliging CVS employe with an iPad in her hand gently corrected me and pointed to the Safeway across the street.This was after I thought to carry a folding stool with me, fearing I would be standing in line for three hours at the site written down on precious paper.
+And I only had got that far because I had thought to reve up my computer well ahead of the published start time for 65-and-older first appointments.